Roundtable Events

 Public Event

-This members-only ARCS Roundtable will discuss how can human rights and social justice NGOs team up with creatives and artists to identify more supporters and broaden their resource base?
-It will feature Artist Tomas Saraceno, who has been called "The artist ‘most likely to change the world’" (The Guardian) and will share his experience working with El Santuario del Agua (The Sanctuary of Water) in Argentina.
+This session will feature Artist Tomás Saraceno, who has been called "The artist ‘most likely to change the world’" (The Guardian), who will share his experience working with El Santuario del Agua (The Sanctuary of Water) in Argentina.
+It will also feature Coumba Toure, an artist and storyteller, and the founder of Kuumbati and Invisible Giants.

 • African Philanthropy Traditions and their Comparative Relevance